stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 When looking at the glibc build I noticed the `.eh_frame` data for `__futex_abstimed_wait_cancelable64` is missing from futex-internal.o.
 The one where unwinding is failing we find it was completely mising `.cfi` directives.
-This means something is wrong with GCC
+Why is GCC not generating `.cfi` directives for this file?

 ```c